bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 ## Conclusion

-I really cannot think of a conclusion to this silly exercise, other than to
-ask: If you're one of the 47-year-old Gandalfs born in 1970, send a photo, man.
+I really cannot think of a conclusion to this silly exercise, other than to make a humble request: If you're one of the 47-year-old Gandalfs born in 1970, send a photo, man.